The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Limited re-entry is permitted at Great American Ball Park.

-Guests can use the re-entry system by reporting to one of the two designated gates, between the Crosley Terrace & Kroger Fan Zone and the at the GAP, to have their ticket marked.
-Guests are subject to metal detection screening upon re-entry and there will be no carry in items, except from the Majestic Team Shop or Reds Hall of Fame presented by Dinsmore, permitted through the re-entry gate.
-If a Guest uses any other gate, other than the two designated for re-entry to exit they will not be able to partake in the re-entry service.
+New in 2018, Guests can use the re-entry system by reporting to the designated gates at the Gapper's Alley, to have their ticket marked.
+Guests are subject to metal detection screening upon re-entry and there will be no carry in items permitted through the re-entry gate.
+If a Guest uses any other gate, other than the designated gate for re-entry to exit they will not be able to partake in the re-entry service.

 Public Restrooms are conveniently located throughout Great American Ball Park.
 All restrooms at Great American Ball Park have diaper-changing stations available and are accessible to Guests with disabilities.
 The top of the next page contains a list of sections where public restrooms are located throughout the ballpark: